22nd Mechanized Brigade (Ukraine): First formation

-1945–1992

 After Victory Day 66th with 27th Army from June 3 to August 23, 1945, was relocating to Ukraine into Carpathian Military District.
-First base was in Haisyn Vinnytsia Oblast.
+Its first base was in Haisyn, Vinnytsia Oblast.
 From October 1946 Division was assigned to 38th Army in Chernivtsi.
 Division took part in Hungarian Revolution of 1956.
 On June 15, 1957 66th Guards Rifle Division became 66th Guards Motor Rifle Division.

 On September 15, 1960, 66th became 66th Guards Training Motor Rifle Division.
 In 1987, 66th Guards Training Motor Rifle Division became 110th Guards Separate Training Center for junior specialists of motor rifle troops of the Carpathian Military District.

-Under Ukrainian control
+During the Soviet–Afghan War, they were stationed in the Samarkhel Military Base in Jalalabad, as well as Asadabad, before 2 February 1989 where control was handed over to the Afghan Army’s 11th Motorized Infantry Division.

 The Training Center became under Ukrainian control after Ukraine declared independence from the Soviet Union.
 On January 19, 1992, the Training Center along with all other units stationed in Ukraine, pledged their allegiance to Ukrainian people.
 In May 1992, the 110th Guards Districts Training Center was disbanded by the directive of the Ministry of Defense.
 On September 1, 1992, a new 66th Mechanized Division started forming on the basis of units from the disbanded Training Center.

 A few units from the 17th Guards Motor Rifle Division were added to the Division, when the 17th was reduced to a Brigade.
 Division was a part of the 38th Army Corps (former 38th Army) Western Operational Command.
 On October 26, 1999, President of Ukraine Leonid Kuchma awarded the Division with Bukovina title.
 On October 30, 2000, all of the honorifics which the Division earned throughout her history were restored.
 Name of the Division became 66th Guards Bukovina, Poltava Red Banner Mechanized Division.
 Soon after, the Division was reformed into the 22nd Mechanized Brigade, all of the Divisions regalia was lost.
-During 2003 only 300th Mechanized Regiment remained, the rest of the units of the Brigade were disbanded.
+During 2003 only 300th Mechanized Regiment remained, the rest of the units of the brigade were disbanded.